 Perhaps you’re wondering… what was the coolest thing back then?
 You might have the same answer as mine… seven years ago.
 Today, it’s a different answer.
 Friendster today focuses on games, entirely different from what it is back then.
 Almost five years have passed since I’ve created my first FS account (I have two, by the way), its social networking service was discontinued.
 Facebook’s success had contributed to this downfall.

-Another social networking site, it focuses on sharing content such as videos, blog and photos.
-It’s more than just being connected, it’s actually your own personal space on the online world.
+Another social networking site, it focuses on sharing content such as videos, blog, and photos.
+It’s more than just being connected, it’s actually your own personal space in the online world.

 Though I’ve created an account that time, I never did have much use for it (except for looking into other user’s playlists and reading blogs).
 Eventually, I abandoned my Multiply account and focused on Facebook and my blog.

-It later become an e-commerce site, becoming an online marketplace.
+It later becomes an e-commerce site, becoming an online marketplace.
 It shut down soon after almost a year.

 A lot of memories created, a lot of fun posted… they may be here now but not tomorrow.
 For me, it was a great moment turned into a memory.
 Especially Friendster… But let’s move on, I’m sure there were a lot of great sites remained as of today.
 And a lot more trends to come.